doncandela/mgah/mgah.md

   #SBATCH --exclusive       # use entire nodes (don’t share nodes with other jobs)
   # When using the following probably should be setting the number of nodes with -N
   #SBATCH --mem=5G          # allocate 5 GB of memory per node
-  #SBATCH --mem=0           # allocate all available memory on nodes use
+  #SBATCH --mem=0           # allocate all available memory on nodes used
   ```

   The nodes on Unity are very heterogeneous, with between 12 and 192 cores per node, so I don’t think it makes sense to use `-N`,`--nodes` or` --exclusive` unless `--nodelist` or constraints are used to match the type of nodes used to the size of the job (tasks or cores used).
 Similarly `--mem` sets the memory per node and I’m not sure what this means unless the number of nodes is specified.